 After being established as a local conference, the first task at hand was to organize a bi-lingual evangelical rally (20 August 1973).
 The Mandarin-Hokkien worship service began on the same year on 2 September.
 In addition, under the purview of the Governing Committee, and with the assistance of the youth fellowships of Paya Lebar Chinese Methodist Church and Hakka Methodist Church, Trinity Theological College, Singapore Bible College and Disciple Agency, the church started classes for new-believers, adult Bible study groups, a youth fellowship, a choir, a Sunday School for children, the Women’s Committee of Christian Service and began to actively carry out the ministry of evangelism.

 In 1988, both the English and Mandarin pastors and leaders received a vision of rebuilding the church and the two local conferences signed a memorandum of understanding for the church rebuilding in 2005.
 The rebuilding project commenced in March 2008 and Bishop Wee Boon Hup presided over the sanctuary dedication service on 31 August 2013.

 When the local conference was established in 1977, the church only ran the Mandarin-Hokkien worship service, which comprised 140 members.
 At present, Toa Payoh Chinese Methodist Church runs three worship services: The Chinese Worship Service, the Hokkien Worship Service and New Life Worship.

-The mission of Toa Payoh Methodist Church is to “Lead People to Christ, to be Disciples of Christ.”
+The mission of Toa Payoh Chinese Methodist Church is to “Lead People to the Lord, to be the Lord’s Disciples.”
 We pray that our Lord Jesus Christ will continue to raise pastors, leaders and members to enter the society and shine for Christ, that people will be led to God by His grace to experience salvation and worship Christ Jesus who has received all authority in heaven and on earth.